Final Touch Audio Elara power cable

 Retail price: 650 euro for 1 meter

 As mentioned in the Ganymede XLR interlink review, in addition to the Callisto USB cable, there is one more Final Touch Audio cable that I currently have under review: the Elara power cable.
-I’ve separated these cables into separate reviews not only because they are so different in functionality but also because the power cable deviates in character significantly and is suspected to require a lot of break-in time.
+I’ve separated these cables into separate reviews not only because they are so different in functionality but also because the power cable deviates in character significantly and is anticipated to require a lot of break-in time.

 As with the other Final Touch Audio cables, the Elara power cable is not simply made from stock materials but rather the result of careful material selection and a bespoke geometry, developed by Zoran, who, as I am told by Goran (the Switzerland-based distributor), is particularly proud of this cable.
 The Elara is intended to be compatible with big monster amps as well as minimal wattage source components and indeed, during my tests, it proved to work well with both.
 The cable consists of OFC copper conductors in a proprietary geometry with a bespoke foil shield, using IeGO IEC and Hifi-Tuning schuko gold-plated connectors, selected by ear as well as keeping the cost/performance ratio in mind.
 Zoran experimented with Furutech/Oyaide which brought some improvement but significantly deteriorated the cost/performance ratio and so he decided to use the aforementioned ones.
 From personal experience, I know that these connectors are absolutely nothing to sneeze at and particularly the IeGOs have been a long-standing personal favorite.